All in One View

 Organising files into a folder structure Part II

-Taking a few moments to think about the structures you use to store files can save a lot of stress, and time, both for you and anyone you work with.
-If you work across multiple projects it can be worth coming up with a consistent approach, so that you and anyone you work with always knows where in the folder structure to find the same types of files.
-Structure folders hierarchically too: start broad and drill-down into specific areas.
+Taking a few moments to think about folder structure early on can save a lot of stress and time - both for your future self and for anyone you work with.
+If you work across multiple projects, developing a consistent approach means everyone always knows where to look for a given type of file.
+Structure folders hierarchically: start broad and drill down into specific areas.

 It can be worth thinking of an old fashioned set of filing cabinets: